 If the Company's interest rate risk comes from short-term borrowings at floating interest rates, the Company will be exposed to interest rate risk of cash flows; loans at fixed interest rates exposes the Company to the interest rate risk of fair value.
-In 2022, the Company's borrowings were mainly denominated in NTD at fixed interest rates.
-As the Company did not have long-term and short-term borrowings in 2022 and 2021, the interest rate risk had no impact on the Company.
+In 2023 and 2022, the Company's borrowings were mainly denominated in NTD at fixed interest rates.